Search here to find a new job, a new career, an opportunity

 NHS AfC: Band 8a

-Main area Psycho-oncology Grade NHS AfC: Band 8a Contract Permanent Hours Part time - 30 hours per week (must be available on Tuesday) Job ref 333-J-WE-0749
+Main area Highly Specialist Clinical or Counselling Psychologist Grade NHS AfC: Band 8a Contract Permanent Hours Full time - 37.5 hours per week Job ref 333-J-KC-0892-A

 Job overview